-Maybe Magic, Maybe Mundane: It is stated that Ocelot began his "Liquid Ocelot" ruse as far back as when he had Liquid's actual arm attached (ie. MGS2's Tanker and Big Shell incidents) but he replaces it for a synthetic arm in the intervening time between 2 and 4 because the initial transplant was unstable and affected his psyche.
+Maybe Magic, Maybe Mundane: It is stated that Ocelot began his "Liquid Ocelot" ruse as far back as when he had Liquid's actual arm attached (ie. Metal Gear Solid 2's Tanker and Big Shell Incidents) but he replaces it for a synthetic arm in the intervening time between 2 and 4 because the initial transplant was unstable and affected his psyche.
 The implications of this and the apparent cause of instability are left vague.

-Multiple-Choice Past: Naomi mentioned that, according to his official case file, after the fall of the Soviet Union, he briefly worked as a member of the Russian Tax Police, OMOR, and the successor unit to the KGB, but left due to not liking the rigid rules.
-However, the Metal Gear Solid 4 database indicates that the case file was actually falsified to cover up his alliegance to the Patriots.
+Multiple Choice Past: Naomi mentioned that, according to his official case file, after the fall of the Soviet Union, he briefly worked as a member of the Russian Tax Police, OMOR, and the successor unit to the KGB, but left due to not liking the rigid rules.
+However, the Metal Gear Solid 4 Database indicates that the case file was actually falsified to cover up his allegiance to the Patriots.

 Also, in Metal Gear Solid 3, EVA explains in a radio conversation that she was told by Volgin that Volgin apparently raised Ocelot within GRU ever since the Philosophers kidnapped him during the Battle of Normandy after his birth.
 However, seeing how his codename was ADAM, and thus worked with the NSA in the past before "defecting" to the Soviet Union, and was also implied to be an agent of the CIA as well, its unlikely that Volgin's account is true at all, unless Volgin meant it figuratively.

 Never Got to Say Goodbye: Like Naomi and EVA/Big Mama, he went through all sorts of shit to revive Big Boss, and died before he ever got to see him again.